 Answering Hard Questions on Capitalism

-Now, assuming the analogy between a swarm system and a Capitalist one, and also that our goal is to make the most productive system that we can, lets draw some conclusions.
+Now, assuming the analogy between a swarm system and a Capitalist one, and also that our goal is to make the most productive system that we can, let’s draw some conclusions.

 Should Capitalist systems have anti-trust laws, and how vehemently should those laws be enforced?
 Well, are swarms more effective when actors are acting diversely or in concert?
 Diversely.
 Acting in concert through collusion or anti-competitive measures weakens the system by limiting the diversity of opportunity.
 The dynamic becomes indistinguishable from central planning.

-In healthy Capitalist systems, should all trades take place on transparent exchanges (i.e. removing the dark pools of investment banks).
+In healthy Capitalist systems, should all trades take place on transparent exchanges (i.e. removing the dark pools of investment banks)?
 Well, are swarms more effective or less effective with transparent communication?
 They’re more effective.
 In fact, they depend on the systemic aggregation of collective information so all actors can make informed decisions.
 Keeping information secret for private advantage weakens the system by disallowing all the actors from making effective decisions.

 Do central regulations always make a Capitalist system less efficient?
-This one is harder to demonstrate with analogy, and it also depends on the time frame that one is talking about.
+This one is harder to demonstrate with an analogy, and it also depends on the time frame that one is talking about.
 I interpret “regulations” as rules and safeguards.
-As part of its heuristic logic, a forager ant will not leave the colony to forage for food unless it come into contact with at least four patroller ants within the space of ten seconds.
+As part of its heuristic logic, a forager ant will not leave the colony to forage for food unless it comes into contact with at least four patroller ants within the space of ten seconds.
 This lets the ant know that it’s safe to forage.
 It might be more efficient for the colony in the short term if the forager ant would search for food immediately, without this safety procedure.
-In the short term, the chances of running into food might be higher then the chances of running into an anteater.
+In the short term, the chances of running into food might be higher than the chances of running into an anteater.
 But the colony will pay a heavier cost (population count) every time this gamble doesn’t work out.

 Yet, this procedure evolved organically.
 It was not enforced from a central authority.
 It’s hard to find analogies to central rule enforcement within natural swarm systems.
 These systems, by definition, have no central authorities.
 Instead, this might be a question for digital automatons in labs.